TEDx-IIT-Patna/TEDxIITPatna/README.md

 # TedxIITPatna
 Website for TedxIITPatna.
-TedxIITPatna was held on september 1.
+TedxIITPatna to be held on september 1.